nightmaregaurav/rc/README.md

 - `snap-camera`: Captures photos using available cameras.
 - `snap-screen`: Captures screenshots for all available screens.
 - `split-video`: Splits a video file into multiple parts in chunks of the specified duration.
-- `typewriter`: Simulates typing effect as if keyboard is being pressed.
 - `up-since`: Shows how long the system has been up since last reboot.
 - `user-session-ssh`: Tool to install/uninstall ssh server to run on logged-in user's session for Windows.
 - `volume-control`: Controls the volume of the system.
 - `watchtower`: Monitors a file and executes a command when the file changes.
-- `writetyper`: Reverse of `typewriter`, prints keyboard input to the terminal that can later be passed to `typewriter`.
 - `youtube-get`: Downloads YouTube videos or audio.

 ## Usage